Butwm/Butwm/README.md

 Currently working on:
 👀

 I’m passionate about **scalable backend architecture, blockchain development, and automation**.
-I work with Next.js, Python and Rust to build robust APIs, and I integrate with Solana-based protocols for seamless on-chain interactions.
+I work with Next.js, Python and Rust to build APIs and apps, and I integrate with Solana-based protocols on-chain interactions.

 ## Tech Stack
 Next.js, Astro.js, Python, Flask, FastAPI, Go, PostgreSQL, MongoDB, Redis, Rust, Capacitor, Supabase, AWS, Cloudflare...and a bit of C++.